maksimgm/engineering_blog/setting_up_an_express_server.md

 Now that your server is running you will be able to view your application in `http://localhost:3000/`.

-The strengths of Node.js as a technology is the fact that it is made up of node-modules whihc allow you to install a variety of packages, such as body-parser, Express, and Morgan.
+The strengths of Node.js as a technology is the fact that it is made up of node-modules which allow you to install a variety of packages, such as body-parser, Express, and Morgan.
 This makes the Node environment very flxible to work in.
-Particullary, for real-time applications Node.js is incredbily exciting  and I think we will see more application being built in Node.
+Particulary, for real-time applications Node.js is incredbily exciting and I think we will see more application being built in Node.